 This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
-Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPPA, OSHA and HIV/ADIS.
+Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, and OSHA.
 Additional topics covered include professional codes of ethics, medical insurance and billing, keyboarding, computer applications, basic mathematical skill, and critical professionalism skill are also taught.
 Students will have the opportunity to learn program-specific topics throughout the course.
-CPR certificate is also included in the course (for some schools, First Aid certificates are also included).
+CPR certificate is also included in the course.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: None
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None